• Commercial Driver FAQs

 How much will it cost to get a Maine CDL?

-It costs $35 to apply for a Maine CDL and $10 for each endorsement application.
+It costs $35 for Maine CDL testing plus $10 for each endorsement application.
 These fees are for the exams only.
 Training costs are variable, since training is offered by private companies.
-But you can expect to pay more than $5,000 for a two-week course.

-Once you pass your on-road driving test, you'll pay $34 for the photo license itself.
-The hazmat endorsement requires an additional $94 background and fingerprint check.
+Once you pass your on-road driving test, you'll pay $34 for the photo license itself if you're under 65 years old.
+The hazmat endorsement requires an additional $86.50 background and fingerprint check.

 Can I get a Maine CDL learner's permit?